Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/New-AzActivityLogAlertCondition.md

 ## SYNTAX

 ```
-New-AzureRmActivityLogAlertCondition -Field <String> -Equal <String> [-DefaultProfile <IAzureContextContainer>]
+New-AzActivityLogAlertCondition -Field <String> -Equal <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmActivityLogAlertCondition** cmdlet creates new activity log alert condition object in memory.
+The **New-AzActivityLogAlertCondition** cmdlet creates new activity log alert condition object in memory.

 ## EXAMPLES

 ### Example 1: Create a new activity log alert condition object in memory.
 ```
-PS C:\>$condition = New-AzureRmActivityLogAlertCondition -Field "Requests" -Equal "OtherField"
+PS C:\>$condition = New-AzActivityLogAlertCondition -Field "Requests" -Equal "OtherField"
 ```

 This command creates a new activity log alert condition object in memory.
-**NOTE**: when this cmdlet is used with Set-AzureRmActivityLogAlert at least one of these objects, passed as parameters, must have its Field equal to "Category".
+**NOTE**: when this cmdlet is used with Set-AzActivityLogAlert at least one of these objects, passed as parameters, must have its Field equal to "Category".
 Otherwise, the backend responds with a 400 (BadRequest.)

 ## PARAMETERS